Law and Philosophy

 What do you do now?

-I’m currently doing a PhD in legal theory, which is a combination of law and philosophy.
-I'm exploring the relationship between the rule of law, a complex normative ideal within legal theory, and bureaucracy.
+I’m currently doing a PhD at Erasmus School of Law.
+My research explores the relationship between the rule of law, a complex normative ideal within legal and political theory, and the widespread phenomenon of bureaucracy.

 Interesting subject.
 What do you think philosophy has added to your education?

-That's maybe the most difficult question of all.
-I would say: philosophy is the constant reformulation of questions.
-So if I may reformulate your question, I would rather ask: What can we do with philosophy, rather than what it is.
+Notoriously difficult, yes.
+If I had to come up with an answer, I would say: philosophy is the constant reformulation of questions.
+So, if I may reformulate your question, I would rather ask: What does philosophy do, rather than what it is.

 Stijn Voogt Doubled before background